null

 One of the biggest bummers on summer and fall trips is showing up ready for a campfire only to realize restrictions are in place.
 In Utah, especially, dry years can turn fire season serious fast.

 That’s why a propane fire pit deserves a spot on this list.
-A good fire can give you the feel of a campfire without the mess of hauling wood, and in many restricted scenarios, gas devices with shutoff valves may still be allowed when wood fires are not.
-That said, restrictions change by district, state, campground, and fire stage, so always check the current local rules before using one.
+A good fire can give you the feel of a campfire without the mess of hauling wood.
+Always check current local fire restrictions before using one.

 Propane fire can set up next to a Toyota 4Runner overlanding camp

-A propane fire pit is one of the easiest ways to keep camp comfortable when conditions are dry and wood fires may not make sense.
+A propane fire pit is one of the easiest ways to keep camp comfortable when conditions are dry.

 4. A Drawer System Keeps the Rig From Becoming a Mess